Broadly speaking, the internet privacy project I work on, Nym currently has two core technologies.

 Coconut does re-randomization.

-6. Selective Disclosure
+6. Selective Disclosure Link to heading

 Coconut also allows what’s called selective disclosure.